piotr-machura/plainsync/README.md

 request.

 Every connection is expected to first provide an `AuthRequest`, which is then verified and, upon success, given a session ID.
-The handler then proceeds to answer to incoming requests and ends the session after the connection is aborted, or the incoming message cannot be parsed.
+The handler then answers incoming requests and ends the session after the connection is aborted, or if the incoming message cannot be parsed.

 Information about available users, their files and file shares is stored in an sqlite database, which is accessed by the `TCPHandler` using an instance of `DatabaseManager`.
 New users must be manually added to the database, for example using